Anu-gautam/Django-Test-Project/README.md

-# Django-Test-Project
+# Django based e-commerce website

-A django based project as a sample.
+## Doorstep is an e-commerce website built by using Django framework offered in Python.
+It is a test website using various elements of an ideal website.